 In 2020, LIPA adopted the provisions of GASB Statement No. 87.
-As such LIPA recognized a lease obligation and a right-to-use asset for agreements whereby LIPA obtains the right to the present service capacity of an underlying asset and the right to determine the nature and manner of an underlying asset's use for a period of one year or greater.
+As such LIPA recognized a lease liability and a leased asset for agreements whereby LIPA obtains the right to the present service capacity of an underlying asset and the right to determine the nature and manner of an underlying asset's use for a period of one year or greater.
 Below is a description of these lease arrangements: